-We construct an American Community Survey (ACS) data extract that provides a nationally representative sample of U.S. families for every year between 2018 and 2033.
+We construct an American Community Survey (ACS) data extract that provides a nationally representative sample of U.S. families for every year through 2032.
 We develop our ACS data extract by following these three steps:

-- 1. We create an ACS data extract that is limited to minors and non-incarcerated non-elderly adults without public insurance coverage. - 2.
-We develop a population projection file that combines national projections from the U.S. Census with state-specific projections released by individual state governments. - 3.
+- 1. We create an ACS data extract that is limited to minors and non-incarcerated non-elderly adults. - 2.
+We develop a population projection file that combines national projections from the U.S. Census with state-specific projections. - 3.
 For each year to be projected, we update the population weights in our ACS data extract to reflect changes in the composition of the U.S. population.